Frekhaug: History

-The 1.46 km2 village has a population (2019) of 3,004 and a population density of 2058 PD/km2.
+Prior to 2020, the village was the administrative centre of the old Meland Municipality.

 Frekhaug Manor

 Frekhaug Manor (Frekhaug hovedgård) is a manor house and farm located on the southeast side of Holsnøy.
 The main house is a notched, two-story log house of painted white panel with a hipped roof.
-The building has a portal in rococo.
+The building has a portal in rococo style.
 The building was probably built in the 1780s and is surrounded by granite walls.
 In 1780, the farm was bought by skipper Cort Abrahamsen Holtermann (1730-1813).

-Since 1914, the manor house has been owned by the Nordhordland home mission (Nordhordland indremisjon).
+Since 1914, the manor house has been owned by the Nordhordland home mission (Nordhordland indremisjon), a missions group of the Church of Norway.